Spring Theme and Centers for Preschoolers

 Informational YouTube Videos

-There are many youtube videos that you can present to your students, to allow them to observe natural phenomena that otherwise will be difficult for them to see, like the metamorphosis of a butterfly, a ladybug, or a frog, and how ants build their anthills.
+There are many YouTube videos that you can present to your students, to allow them to observe natural phenomena that otherwise will be difficult for them to see, like the metamorphosis of a butterfly, a ladybug, or a frog, and how ants build their anthills.

 Math